Indie game: History

-BASIC and bedroom coders (1970s–1980s)
+Before home computers

-There is some debate as to whether indie development started before PCs with games developed for mainframe computers at universities and other large institutions.
-Games such as 1963's Spacewar! were not commercially financed and were made by a small team, but there lacked a commercial sector of the video game industry at that time to distinguish from independent works.
-However, one of the earliest known examples of games developed on contract for these systems was that of Joyce Weisbecker, who considers herself the first indie designer, as she had created several games for the RCA Studio II console in 1976 as an independent contractor for RCA.
+There is some debate as to whether independent game development started prior to the 1977 home computer revolution with games developed for mainframe computers at universities and other large institutions.
+1962's Spacewar! was not commercially financed and was made by a small team, but there was no commercial sector of the video game industry at that time to distinguish from independent works.

+Joyce Weisbecker, who considers herself the first indie designer, created several games for the RCA Studio II home console in 1976 as an independent contractor for RCA.

+Home computers (late 1970s-1980s)

 When the first personal computers were released in 1977, they each included a pre-installed version of the BASIC computer language along with example programs, including games, to show what users could do with these systems.
-While the manufacturers also had released commercial games that could be purchased for computers, the availability of BASIC led to people trying to make their own programs.
+The availability of BASIC led to people trying to make their own programs.
 Sales of the 1978 rerelease of the book BASIC Computer Games by David H. Ahl that included the source code for over one hundred games, eventually surpassed over one million copies.
 The availability of BASIC inspired a number of people to start writing their own games.

+Many personal computer games written by individuals or two person teams were self-distributed in stores or sold through mail order.
+Atari, Inc. launched the Atari Program Exchange in 1981 to publish user-written software, including games, for Atari 8-bit computers.
+Print magazines such as SoftSide, Compute!, and Antic solicited games from hobbyists, written in BASIC or assembly language, to publish as type-in listings.

-While the commercial sector of the video game industry was focused on the growing home video game console market in the late 1970s to early 1980s, a number of games for personal computers were released by one- or two-man teams, self-distributed in stores or sold through mail order.
-This was particularly true in the United Kingdom, where video game consoles had not gained as much traction as in the United States.
-There, the early microcomputers such as the ZX Spectrum were popular, launching a range of "bedroom coders" which initiated the UK's video game industry.
-By 1984, the United Kingdom's game industry had become crowded with many professional development teams making games at a large pace.
-Game developer Chris Crawford warned potential small developers away from the commercial prospects of the field in late 1984:
+In the United Kingdom, early microcomputers such as the ZX Spectrum were popular, launching a range of "bedroom coders" which initiated the UK's video game industry.
 During this period, the idea that indie games could provide experimental gameplay concepts or demonstrate niche arthouse appeal had been established.
 Many games from the bedroom coders of the United Kingdom, such as Manic Miner (1983), incorporated the quirkiness of British humour and made them highly experimental games.
 Other games like Alien Garden (1982) showed highly-experimental gameplay.
-Infocom itself advertised its text-based interactive fiction games by eschewing their lack of graphics in lieu of the players' imagination, at a time that graphics-heavy action games were commonplace.
+Infocom itself advertised its text-based interactive fiction games by emphasizing their lack of graphics in lieu of the players' imagination, at a time that graphics-heavy action games were commonplace.